tmogrady/shell-genomics/index.md

 >
 > #### Prerequisites
 >
 > Workshop participants should follow the instructions on the [workshop homepage](https://liz-is.github.io/2018-01-29-maxplanck/) to set up their computers.
-For this lesson, you will need a Bash shell and [this file](data/for_shell.zip) (to be linked).
+For this lesson, you will need a Bash shell and [this file](data/for_shell.zip).
 {: .prereq}